Kubmayano/Kubmayano/README.md

 - 👋 Hi, I’m @Elliot
 - 👀 I’m interested in anything I might find myself doing at the time honestly
 - 🌱 I’m currently learning C# and C++
-- 📫 If you wanna reach me then just dm me on discord or something Elliot#2317
+- 📫 If you wanna reach me then just dm me on discord or something "Kubmayano"

 <!---
 Kubmayano/Kubmayano is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.